Metaphor Mapping Manifesto

 Tap your intuition, intuitively

-Our starting point in developing a language is to get to the bottom of what it takes to master some aspect of life & such as social interactions, understanding a complex problem or accomplishing an objective.
+Our goal is to develop languages that help individuals and groups thrive in organizations.
+When deciding to develop a language and giving it form, we consider the dynamic processes involved in organization effectiveness such as group objective setting, social interactions in the creative process, agreement on a common perception of a complex problems and tensions that sometime exist between groups with differing goals/skills/culture.
 Just as naming things with words allows us to work with them, we name things with images.
-We believe that visual symbols, in the context of a metaphor, provide meaning and an emotional content beyond and more deeply understood than verbal language.
+We believe that visual symbols, in the context of a metaphor, provide meaning and an emotional content that is intuitively understood and goes beyond verbal language.

 Draw out tacit, seldom verbalized knowledge